learn-co-curriculum/dsc-building-an-object-oriented-simulation/README.md

 ## Objectives

+You will be able to:

 * Use inheritance to to write D.R.Y. code
 * Understand the relationship between subclasses and superclasses
-* Demonstrate an understand of the OO lifecycle , and the relationship between attributes and methods
+* Demonstrate an understand of the OO lifecycle, and the relationship between attributes and methods
 * Create Object-Oriented data models that describe the real world with classes and subclasses